BYU-Idaho values suggestions and ideas that can improve the university.

 Use our Feedback Form to let us know what you think.

 The world is in a constant state of change because of technological advances in science.
 To keep up with this growth and change, the Chemistry faculty members at BYU-Idaho are committed to continually improve and expand scientific education.
 Our faculty members are excited to provide teaching and learning opportunities; to develop talents and moral character, not only for future scientists, but also for non-science majors who are influenced by advances in science technology.
 Small class sizes and faculty focused upon teaching make studying chemistry at BYU-Idaho a unique and rewarding experience.

-Research Presentation by Brae V Petersen, Kishor Prasain, Kei Furukawa, and David C Collins
+Research Presentation by Paul Powell, Kei Furukawa, Jared Breakall, and David C. Collins